Blog

 Specialization:

-• Experience in a specialized area of laboratory equipment is beneficial, especially if your needs are specific to a particular field of research or application.
+• Experience with specialized laboratory equipment is beneficial, especially if your needs are specific to a particular field of research or application.

 Track Record of Innovation: